-In order to compare the shapes of particle spectra at different rapidities and $\sqrt{s{NN}}$ it is convenient to have a single number that characterizes theseshape.
-This is possible for kaons since they have spectra that are exponential over a very wide energy range.
+In order to compare the shapes of particle spectra at different rapidities and $\sqrt{s{NN}}$ it is convenient to have a single number that characterizes these shapes.
+Kaons have spectra that are exponential in m_T over a very wide energy range.
 This allows us to characterize kaon spectra by the inverse slope, T_K .
-Figure 3 shows inverse slopes for charged kaons versus $y-y{beam}$.
-The slopes obey limiting fragmentation over a wide energy range.
-It is noticable that the limiting fragmentation region extends all the way to central rapidity.
+Figure 3 shows that T_K drops with rapidity and obeys limiting fragmentation over a wide energy range.
+It is noticeable that the limiting fragmentation region extends all the way to central rapidity.
 This is also true for directed and elliptic flow but not for multiplicity distributions.